Warp Drives and Closed Timelike Curves

-Consider two reference frames $S$ and $S'$, with some relative velocity $u$ along the $x$ axis.
-Suppose superluminal travel in a warp drive is possible, and that one can travel a large distance at an average speed $v>1$ in a given reference frame.
-Then, if $u$ is large enough\footnote{Precisely what ``large enough'' means here is discussed in detail in Section \ref{Sec: CTC req}.} for a given $v$, one can travel back in time by travelling superluminally between two points in the $S$ frame, transitioning to the $S'$ frame, and returning superluminally in the $S'$ frame to the starting point.
+In this paper, we shall implement the following well-known method of using superluminal travel to facilitate time travel.
+Consider two reference frames, $S$ and $S'$, with some relative velocity $u$ along the $x$ axis.
+Suppose one can travel a large distance at a superluminal speed\footnote{Throughout this paper we will be using units where $c=1$.} $v>1$ in a given reference frame.
+Then, if $u$ is large enough for a given $v$ (as discussed in detail in Section \ref{Sec:=000020CTC=000020req}), one can travel back in time by travelling superluminally between two points in the $S$ frame, transitioning to the $S'$ frame, and returning superluminally in the $S'$ frame to the starting point.

-This is proven mathematically in Section \ref{Sec: CTC req}, but it is visually clear from the spacetime diagram\footnote{The reader may reproduce this spacetime diagram interactively using the Mathematica notebook available at \href{https://github.com/bshoshany/spacetime-diagrams}{https://github.com/bshoshany/spacetime-diagrams}.} in Figure \ref{Fig: CTC}.
+This is proven mathematically in Section \ref{Sec:=000020CTC=000020req}, but it is visually clear from the spacetime diagram\footnote{The reader may reproduce this spacetime diagram interactively using the Mathematica notebook available at \href{https://github.com/bshoshany/spacetime-diagrams}{https://github.com/bshoshany/spacetime-diagrams}.} in Figure \ref{Fig:=000020CTC}.
 Here, the traveller uses two warp drives to follow the path of the blue arrows, which both represent superluminal paths in $S$ and $S'$ respectively.
 First, they travel from $x=0$ out along the upper arrow, finishing at a speed $u$ and perhaps landing on a space station at rest in $S'$.
 Then, they travel back along the lower arrow\footnote{In this diagram, changes in velocity happen instantaneously.